hldnova/pravega-docker/README.md

     -e PRAVEGA_STREAM=${PRAVEGA_STREAM} \
     ${IMAGE_NAME}
 ```
+The logs files can be found under at /tmp/logs.

 Add access logs to /tmp/access.log, e.g., by runing the command below a few times.
 ```